intelowlproject/IntelOwl/docs/source/Usage.md

 - `FREE_TO_USE_ANALYZERS`: A playbook containing all free to use analyzers.
 - `Sample Static Analysis`: A playbook containing all analyzers that perform static analysis on files.
+- `Popular URL Reputation Services`: Collection of the most popular and free reputation analyzers for URLs and Domains
+- `Popular IP Reputation Services`: Collection of the most popular and free reputation analyzers for IP addresses

 #### Playbooks customization